Super Bowl LII: How to watch and what to know

 The NFL divisional playoffs are one game away from wrapping up, with the winner of the NFC and AFC title games advancing to the Super Bowl.

-Whether you’re heading to Minneapolis or staying in with friends, here’s what you need to know about the big game.
+Whether you’re heading to Minneapolis or staying in with friends, here’s what you need to know.

 Who is playing?

-The NFL playoffs are still ongoing, and the two teams headed to the Super Bowl haven’t yet been decided.
+The NFL playoffs are still ongoing, but one team headed to the Super Bowl has already been decided.

-The New England Patriots and Jacksonville Jaguars will face off on Jan.
-21, with the winner advancing to the big game.
-That same day, the Philadelphia Eagles will host the Minnesota Vikings, with the victorious team heading to the Super Bowl.
+The New England Patriots are advancing to the big game, after defeating the Jacksonville Jaguars 24 - 20 on Jan.
+21.

+The Philadelphia Eagles are hosting the Minnesota Vikings later in the day, with the victorious team heading to the Super Bowl.

 Where is the Super Bowl this year?